Bone-strengthening therapy is part of standard treatment for bone metastases. Two types of drugs that can help strengthen bones are:

-Use of bisphosphonates or denosumab once a month can lower the risk of fractures related to bone metastases and can help reduce pain caused by bone metastases.
+Use of bisphosphonates or denosumab can lower the risk of fractures related to bone metastases and can help reduce pain caused by bone metastases.
 These drugs can also reduce the need for radiation therapy and surgery related to bone fractures and bone pain .

 Some people taking bisphosphonates need to increase their intake of vitamin D and calcium.
-If you develop muscle twitching or increased anxiety, ask your health care provider if you should take supplements to keep your calcium levels up.
+If you develop muscle twitching or increased anxiety, ask your provider if you should take supplements to keep your vitamin D and calcium levels up.

 Loss of appetite is a common problem for those with metastatic breast cancer.
 It can be caused by treatment or the cancer itself.
 Stress, depression, nausea, constipation and changes in your sense of taste or smell can also affect appetite.

 Light exercise before mealtime (if you are able) may help increase appetite.

 Although a loss of appetite can make it hard to eat, it’s important to get enough calories, protein and nutrients to keep you going throughout the day.
 Eating helps you strengthen your body so you are able to deal with the stress of metastatic breast cancer and treatment.
 Your health care provider can help you decide how many calories you need each day.

 For most people with metastatic breast cancer, major weight loss is not a problem until the cancer is very advanced.

 Tips to prevent unwanted weight loss